Swimburger/Multi-Mania-app/README.md

 ```

 This file is hidden for safety purposes.

 #### Database ####

 There is a sql query provided to reproduce the database.
 You can find it at backend/createTables.sql.

 #### Data importing ####

 You can import data into the database manually or you can make use of the import functionality included in the app.
 There is an xml file under backend/data.xml that will be processed and will update the data in the backend if you browse to the /import path.
 Please beware that this /import path should be removed when you are done importing to ensure nobody else can browse to it.

 For more info go to the [wiki](wiki/Backend) or for detailed documentation about the backend you can go to this generated PHP  [documentation](http://sniels.bitbucket.org/multi-mania/backend).

 ## Android ##

 The android application supports all devices that have at least Ice Cream Sandwich 4.0 sdk 14 on it.
+ICS and up supports 92% of Android devices.
+The conference is a bit techy and nerdy, so this cipher will even be higher.
+Thats why we chose not to support older versions and focus more on other things.

 We support phones, small tablets and tablets.

 Features: